TheGigaMaster/Personal-BL3-mods/Weapon Overhaul/README.md

 # Weapon Overhaul Mod

+## TLDR

+Almost all legendary/unique weapons are buffed and some are nerfed to balance out damage across the board.

+The motto I use is "Start low and go slow", so most guns only have a minor increase to damage to start.
+This will change as I get feedback, which is critical to balance; Please give any and all feedback,no matter how trivial it may feel!

+For a full list of changes, see the link below.

+Discord: SkyMaster#6302

+## Description

+Balance is defined as "stability produced by even distribution of weight on each side of the vertical axis".

+In BL3, the goal of balance is to make items feel like they are on an average playing field with each other, but we all know such is not the case.
+Some guns simply outclass others without even trying.
+Think of the OPQ System: Even underleveld, it's still among the best of the best.
+When making changes, the idea of buffing/nerfing items is to buff items to match the DPS expected at higher levels rather than nerf overpowered items to the ground (unless its obviously broken IE free radical).
+Items should feel like close to each other in terms of damage and effectiveness; The player should have choice rather than be forced into specific gear setups because it is the only thing that works.

-Nobody likes useless legendary items.
+The problem I have with the current state of balance is that nobody likes useless legendary items.
 I personally hate throwing away a large number of weapons.
 It irks me.
-So, I decided to change that.

-This mod changes the damage values of a large number of weapons (almost all legendary weapons), as many feel unusable after a certain point (I'm looking at you, Lucian's Call).
+This mod changes the damage values of a large number of weapons (almost all legendary/unique/red text weapons), as many feel unusable after a certain point.

-This WILL affect game balance significantly, but will also make previously useless weapons feel good and takedown weapons feel powerful.
-Very, very powerful.
+This WILL affect game balance significantly, but will also make previously useless weapons feel good and takedown weapons feel powerful, like they are a weapon that should be used and not browsed over.

 You can find a table with the values I'm adjusting below: https://docs.google.com/spreadsheets/d/1zrFLIIbHIA9CVrRWtymLQw-GrR0Vt7IgIok5gHRA8Lo/edit?usp=sharing

-This mod is very much so a WIP, so thing's will NOT be balanced.
+This mod is very much so a WIP, so thing's will NOT be completely balanced.
 I created the values based on how they feel/feedback I get from people.
 Any and all feedback is appreciated, as it'll allow me to better balance weapons out.
 After all, we don't want to end up with another Free Radical.
 The power-creep shall be no more!

 If anything feels broken/OP or underpowered, please contact me on Discord.
-I need feedback to really nail down the balance.
+I really need feedback to really nail down the balance.

 Discord: SkyMaster#6302

 # Highlighted Changes

-CURRENT PROGRESS: BASE GAME and NO DLC'S. Still need to do rocket launchers.
+CURRENT PROGRESS: BASE GAME and NO DLC'S. Still need to do base game rocket launchers and Maliwan Takedown.

-- Buffs
+## Buffs

+- Tediore is back!
+Almost every Tediore weapon got a 50%+ damage buff.
+These will be fine tuned as time goes on and feedback is given/collected.
 - Nearly every base game Pistol, SMG, Assault Rifle, Shotgun, and Sniper
   - The Crossroad has it's 4th projectile again and actually deals good DPS
-    - The Shredifier deals damage
   - The Brainstormer is now actually viable
+  - Facepuncher = +5% (subject to bigger buff based on feedback)
   - Hyperion snipers create holes in heads instead of shooting a party popper
+- Guardian Takedown Guns
+  - Smog = 20% dmg
+  - Web Slinger = + 200% damage
+  - Globetrottr = + 15% damage

+## Nerfs

-    - Facepuncher = +5% (subject to further buff based on feedback)
+Subject to change based on feedback.
-- Nerfs

 - Pistols
   - Hellshock = -10%
 - Assault Rifles
   - The Monarch = -10%
 - Shotguns
   - Reflux  = -12.5%
   - Hellwalker = -10%
-- Tediore is back!
-Almost every Tediore weapon got a 50%+ damage buff.
-These will be fine tuned as time goes on and feedback is given/collected.

 # Known Issues

-- Buffs that aren't working
+- Buffs that aren't working that need to be investigated and fixed
   - SMG's
     - Sleeping Giant
     - Redistirbutor